-Program purpose: Mindfulness is the capacity to be aware of what is happening in the present moment with a quality of attention that is curious, open and accepting.
+Mindfulness is the capacity to be aware of what’s happening in the present moment with a quality of attention that’s curious, and accepting.
+The point is to pay close attention, to see more clearly what’s happening in the moment, including physical sensations, thoughts and emotions.